dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 - Install Dockstore GitHub App
 - Push a new commit with a .dockstore.yml file present
-- Wait a while for Dockstore to process the new version
+- Wait up to 5 minutes for Dockstore to process the new version
 - See workflow on Dockstore

 This document gives a high level overview of how Dockstore uses GitHub apps.